watterott/HDMI-Adapter/src/README.md

 * Disconnect the HDMI-Adapter and check the jumper settings (see [schematics](https://github.com/watterott/HDMI-Display/tree/master/pcb) and [displays compatibility list](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md)).
 * Connect the display to the HDMI-Adapter.
 * Now you can connect the HDMI-Adapter with display to your board or computer.
-* If there is not output on the display have a look in the [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md).
+* If there is no output on the display have a look in the [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md).
+* If the red LED is blinking then no touchpanel was found.
+Check your cable connections in this case.

 ## Touchpanel Orientation